-Looking for a unique Chrsitmas tree this year?
+Looking for unique Chrsitmas trees this year?
 Don’t let space or the headache of lugging a real tree up 3 flights of stairs stand in the way of holiday decorating dreams!
 Use what you’ve got, even if that’s yard sticks, books, bottle caps, cardboard, or egg cartons.
 Here’s a list of 19 unique Christmas trees ideas that are sure to get your thinking outside of the box… or tree.